Identified Sites of Interest

 Alexander Road offers seismically stable, mixed parcels of flat land.
 Some of this land is currently occupied by industry; however there is still considerable land ready for use.
 Infrastructure services are suitable for a mixture of light to heavy commercial/industrial activity.

-The competitiveness around this site has been in the available land with specialist character which is separated from residential areas, easy to access, and equiped with ultra-fast broadband, roads, and piping infrastructure.
+The competitiveness around this site has been in the available land with specialist character which is separated from residential areas, easy to access, and equipped with ultra-fast broadband, roads, and piping infrastructure.
 This site has a number of advantages to the ICT sector including: appropriate sizing, low visual profile requirement, seismically stable land (away from fault lines on soil that is not subject to liquefaction), out of any floodplains, away from tsunami and dam inundation zones, excellent accessibility to fibre optic and satellite communication links, and high voltage power.

 The Alexander Road site will also be of interest to the cluster sector supporting security and safety, as within this locality resides the NZ Defence Force, a shooting range, and the Rimutaka Prison.